vinsol/nectarcommerce/_posts/2016-04-07-phoenix-router-extension.md

 ### How

-There are three parts needed at minimium to create & use an extension effectively:
+There are three parts needed at minimum to create & use an extension effectively:

 - Library Code
 - Service Code